vvhg1/quicklogutil/README.md

 # Quick Log Util
-This is an extension for Visual Studio Code that provides a convenient way to insert and delete log statements in your code.
+This is an extension for Visual Studio Code that provides a quick and convenient way to insert and delete log statements in your code.
 The extension supports multiple languages including C#, Python, ShellScript, JavaScript, TypeScript, C++, and C.

 #